spsforks/QB64-Wiki/_ASIN.md

 ## Example(s)

+## Example(s)
-*Example:* Converting a radian angle to its SINe and using that value to find the angle in degrees again using _ASIN:
+ Converting a radian angle to its SINe and using that value to find the angle in degrees again using _ASIN:

 ```vb